ArtemStrashko/MPS_regression_classification/README.md

 1. Classification

-Contains code used for obtaining classification results with the MNIST data set.
+Contains code used for obtaining classification results with the MNIST data set (use julia 1.6).

 2. Fitting